You may want to bookmark this page for future interviews.

 Others couldn’t stop soaking up information if they tried.

 They’re the ones you’re looking for.
 Deep learners.
+They try to teach themselves more than just sales skills.

 10. What’s the most meaningful failure you’ve had and what did you learn from it?